Nationalization in Poland: Nationalization/Repolonisation (2015–current)

 PKN Orlen has announced its intention to take over state-owned PGNiG, and on 10 May 2021, it submitted a takeover application to the Office of Competition and Consumer Protection.
-In October 2022, Shareholders of PGNiG approved the company's takeover by PKN Orlen, this came after PKN Orlen Sharholders done the same.
+In October 2022, Shareholders of PGNiG approved the company's takeover by PKN Orlen, this came after PKN Orlen Shareholders done the same.

-In late 2022, Jaroslaw Kaczynski said that the Polish Pis government might buy PKP Energetyka and Żabka convenience store from CVC Capital Partners.
+In late 2022, Jarosław Kaczyński said that the Polish Pis government might buy PKP Energetyka and Żabka convenience store from CVC Capital Partners.
 In January 2023, CVC signed a preliminary agreement for the sale of PKP Energetyka to state owned power company PGE.

+On April 3, 2023 PGE Polish Energy Group acquired from the CVC Fund 100% of shares in PKPE Holding sp. z o.o. thus closing the purchase transaction of PKP Energetyka S.A.